Nkarkare1/midivisualizer/README.md

 *Note: The framerate in the demo gif is low due to the limitations of gif encoding.*

 This project visualizes MIDI input from a digital piano keyboard in real-time and simulates physics using Pygame and Pymunk.
-Each of the 88 keys on the MIDI keyboard is mapped to one of the rectangles at the top of the screen, where each rectangle represents a key on the virtual keyboard and lights up when the corresponding MIDI note is played.
+Each of the 88 keys on the MIDI keyboard is mapped to one of the rectangles at the top of the screen, where each rectangle represents a key on the keyboard and lights up when the corresponding MIDI note is played.
+For example, playing the lowest note on the piano keyboard will make a ball drop from the top left corner while playing the highest note on the piano keyboard will make a ball drop from the top right corner.
 When a note is played, a ball will appear and fall according to gravity, with the ball's radius based on the note's intensity.
-Notes with more intensity will create balls with a large radius.
+Notes with more intensity will create balls with larger radii.
 Holding the sustain pedal causes gravity to stop.

 ## Features
 - **MIDI Input**: The game listens for MIDI messages and reacts accordingly.
 When a note is played, a ball appears with a size corresponding to the note's intensity.